medjitov10/ostina/README.md

 - Spring, Hibernate, Spring Security, Mockito, Bcrypt,JSON Web Tokens

 Tools:
--Postman, Eclipse, Apache, Tomcat 9, Maven, Pivotal Tracker for user stories
+- Postman, Eclipse, Apache, Tomcat 9, Maven, Pivotal Tracker for user stories

 2. A couple of paragraphs about the general approach you took.